 As an art instructor, I have received many glowing reviews on my instructorship from students—none of which I could bear to read.
 The thought of someone liking me makes me squirm in my skin.
 I keep thinking of Sherlock Holmes’ self-imposed outsiderism, and “the work being its own reward.”

 I do know Blender Kitty was held in esteem by a few.
 When I went on my second trip to Los Angeles, I was told of a recent visitor from New York City who was awestruck to discover that my LA friend (whom I was visiting) was friends with the creator of Blender Kitty.
 Similarly, and strangely, the day after Nine-Eleven, my same LA friend called me from New York City, having flown there the day before the tragedy.
-His friend (who was perhaps not the same friend mentioned previously) wanted to talk to me, and only about Blender Kitty.
+His friend (who was perhaps the same friend mentioned previously) wanted to talk to me, and only about Blender Kitty.

 Comic published in the aftermath of Nine-Eleven in The New York Press.